mostlyerror/swapp/README.md

 ### Run the app
 1. Run `rails server` to start the app
-2. In a separate terminal, run webpacker: `./bin/webpack-dev-server`
+2. In a separate process, run `./bin/webpack-dev-server`
 3. Navigate to `http://localhost:3000` to view

 ## How to contribute